 We can smartly choose w and r in different use cases:

 However even with w + r > n, there are likely to be edge cases where stale values are returned.
-Dynamo-style databases are generally optimized for use cases that can tolerate eventual consistency (BASE vs ACID).
+Dynamo-style databases are generally optimized for use cases that can tolerate eventual consistency (BASE over ACID).

 Extended Topics